 Turn claim-level answer traces into production metrics, actionable alerts, privacy-safe debugging records, and reproducible incident evidence.

-In the previous lesson, a large language model (LLM) answer path called tracking-answerer-v1 refused to promise a delivery date that wasn't present in a FastShip record.
+deploy-answerer-v1, a large language model (LLM) answer path, refused to promise a deploy approval that wasn't present in a ReleaseOps record.
 It also emitted a trace: evidence version, route, and first failed stage.
 One safe trace proves one request behaved correctly.
 It doesn't tell you whether the service is still safe across live traffic.

-Suppose a prompt rollback silently bypasses that gate for two customers.
+Suppose a prompt rollback silently bypasses that gate for two operators.
 The endpoint still returns 200.
 Answers remain fluent.
 Latency stays fast.
-Only the trace events reveal that unsupported ETAs escaped into served messages.
+Only the trace events reveal that unsupported deploy approvals escaped into served messages.

 Monitoring reduces many trace events into rates, percentiles, and alerts.
 Observability lets you start from an alert and reconstruct why a particular request failed.
 An LLM application needs both: aggregates to detect a change and request evidence to diagnose it.